Sunday, March 31, 2024

 The sensor actually measures the glucose levels in the Interstitial Fluid rather than in the blood hemoglobin but is considered pretty accurate, since the reader can use a formula to covert (i.e. estimate) it to blood glucose level.

-Observations made are applicable mainly to me, since that is the reason to go through this process is to get a better understanding of our own specific (i.e. one person) metabolism.
+Observations made are applicable mainly to me, since the reason to go through this process is to get a better understanding of our own specific (i.e. one person) metabolism.
 Still, I am listing a few salient points I gathered, since these insights may be useful for others to follow or may indicate the value & surprise findings you derive by going through this exercise.
-I defined my "normal range" as 70 to 120 mg/dL.
+I defined my "normal range" of glucose reading as 70 to 120 mg/dL.

 - Eating a cup of plain white Raman noodles (without adding any vegetables, proteins, flavors, etc.) causes a glucose spike close to 200.
 I used this as a baseline to test couple of theories.